NixTS/ml-mildew-detection-in-cherry-leaves/README.md

 Summary:
 + The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy from one that contains powdery mildew.
-+ The client is interested in predicting if a cherry leaf is healthy or contains powdery mildew.
++ The client is interested in predicting if a cherry leaf is healthy or infected with powdery mildew.
-+ The client needs a dashboard.
++ The client wants a dashboard.
 + The client wants a minimum prediction accuracy of 97%.